apostrophedottilde/genetic_algorithm_engine_nodejs/readme.md

+This is a very simple usecase of these genetics algorithm helpers.

     const ga = require('./ga_engine');

     let genepool;

     //initialise constants
     const crossoverRate = 0.6;
     const mutationRate = 0.08;

     // initialise random genepool
     genepool = ga.initialiseGenepool(32, []);

     // get fitnesses
     // this fitness function is used to calculate the remative fitness of a solution/genome.
     // in this example the fitness value is purely the decimal representation of the binary genome
     // where a higher value is considdered a better solution. let fitnessFunction = (g) => parseInt(g, 2);
     genepool = ga.determineFitnessOfEachGenomeInGenepool(genepool, fitnessFunction);
     genepool = ga.assignRelativeFitnessPercentagesToGenepool(genepool);
     // calculate initial total fitness of entire genepool